Connect with us

 Officials with the Mississippi Bureau of Investigation and Attorney General Lynn Fitch’s office said they could find no records indicating that either office had investigated any of the 27 allegations.
 Jim Hood, who was attorney general during most of these cases, did not respond to requests for comment.

-Reporters also reached people familiar with 12 of the claims, including plaintiffs, their members and their lawyers.
+Reporters also reached people familiar with 12 of the claims, including plaintiffs, their family members and their lawyers.
 All said they were not aware of state investigators asking about the cases.

 The Simpson County Jail, behind a cemetery in Mendenhall, Miss.
 (Rory Doyle for The New York Times)

 In a statement responding to The Times and Mississippi Today’s findings, the state’s public safety commissioner, Sean Tindell, said he was working toward more oversight.
-He said he would ask the to empower Mississippi’s law enforcement licensing board, which he oversees along with the bureau of investigation, to investigate abuse allegations and consider revoking law enforcement officers’ licenses, an approach some states use aggressively.
+He said he would ask the legislature to empower Mississippi’s law enforcement licensing board, which he oversees along with the bureau of investigation, to investigate abuse allegations and consider revoking law enforcement officers’ licenses, an approach some states use aggressively.

 Sheriffs are elected and not required to hold licenses, however.
 And it would not change how cases are investigated criminally.